 This topic describes how to use Enterprise Edition transit routers to enable Elastic Compute Service (ECS) instances that are deployed in virtual private clouds (VPCs) to access Object Storage Service (OSS) across regions over VPC connections.

-The following scenario is used as an example.
-A company deployed VPC1 in the China (Shanghai) region.
-Services are deployed on the ECS instances in VPC1.
-The company activated OSS in the China (Hangzhou) region.
-The company wants to enable the ECS instances in VPC1 to access OSS in the China (Hangzhou) region.
+As shown in the figure above, a company has deployed VPC1 in the China (Shanghai) region with services running on ECS instances.
+The company has activated OSS in the China (Hangzhou) region and wants to enable ECS instances in VPC1 to access the OSS service in the China (Hangzhou) region.

 To address this issue, the company can create a VPC (VPC2) in the China (Hangzhou) region, in which OSS is deployed, and connect VPC1 and VPC2 to the Enterprise Edition transit routers in the China (Shanghai) and China (Hangzhou) regions.
 The Enterprise Edition transit routers allow VPC1 and VPC2 to communicate with each other over inter-region connections.
 This way, the ECS instances in VPC1 can access OSS in VPC2.